kubernetes-sigs/azuredisk-csi-driver/docs/install-csi-driver-v0.7.0.md

-## Install CSI driver development version on a Kubernetes cluster
+## Install CSI driver v0.7.0 version on a Kubernetes cluster

 ### Install by kubectl
 ```console